 The text of this work is licensed under the terms of the Creative Commons Attribution License which permits unrestricted use, provided the original author and source are credited.
 The license is available at: creativecommons.org/licenses/by/4.0.
-Photography is not covered by this license and should not be reproduced.
-The Royal Society Issued: June 2021 DES7423.
-2 wildlife, we often picture a small group of very beautiful animals, but the organisms that do most of the hard work keeping our planet healthy are the not-so beautiful ones, like cockroaches, worms, microbes, and some little grasses.
-This biodiversity provides us with the food we eat: from the micro-organisms that enrich the soil where we grow our crops, to the bird and insect pollinators who give us fruit and nuts, to the fish that are the main source of animal protein for around a billion people.
-The natural world also has a positive effect on wellbeing and physical health.
+Photography is not covered by this license and should not be reproduce?
+The Royal Society Issued: June 2021 DES7423.1

 Scientists believe that there may be 7 or 8 million more that we don't know about yet.
-Some scientists fear that many species could be lost before we even discover them.
+Some scientists ear that many species could be lost profession we even discover them.

-The text of this work is licensed under the terms of the Creative Commons Attribution License which permits unrestricted use, provided the original author and source are credited.
+The text of this work is licensed under the terms of the Creative Commons Attribution License which opermits unrestricted use, provided the original author and source are credited.
 The license is available at: creativecommons.org/licenses/by/4.0.
 Photography is not covered by this license and should not be reproduced.
+The Powel Society, Issued: https://doi.org/10.1016/3.1016